baggepinnen/AcadosInterface.jl/README.md

 Q1 = Diagonal([1, 1, 1, 1]) # Quadratic cost on state
 Q2 = Diagonal([0.01])       # Quadratic cost on control
-QN = Q1                     # Quadratic cost on terminal state
+QN = Q1                     # Quadratic cost on terminal state.
+For MPC, consider solving an ARE to get this

 x_labels = ["x", "θ", "dx", "dθ"]

 prob = AcadosInterface.generate(cartpole;
     nx,